utilise/utilise/README.md

 * These are mostly stable, a few new ones may still need experimenting with to get the API right.

+* A smaller set of high power-to-weight ratio functions are preferred over many different functions that do similar things.

 * Each micro-library is only just a few lines.

 * Each micro-library has 100% tests.
 See badges below.